For many years, SEO has long been considered a vital part of the overall marketing strategy at many businesses.

 Content marketing and SEO have gone through many changes in the past and will continue to go through more changes in the near future.

-Our survey has provided insights from B2B SaaS marketers, some of which are quite new, and others have served to confirm that what worked before still works today.
+Our survey has provided learnings from B2B SaaS marketers, some of which are quite new, and others have served to confirm that what worked before still works today.

 One thing that appears all but certain is that the bar for quality has been raised and will continue to rise even higher.